 A surviving spouse must establish if the Will or Intestacy fails to make reasonable provision.
 A surviving partner (not married but living as husband and wife in the same household for two years prior to death) has to prove that this is not a reasonable provision for their maintenance.
 The latter is a higher standard.

 There are other categories of Applicant: children, those treated as a child of the family by the deceased, and dependents being those maintained wholly or partly by the deceased immediately prior to death.
 Again these categories also have to prove that the Will or intestacy fails to make reasonable provision for their maintenance.
 Claims by these other types of applicants tend to be more difficult to prove but with the necessary evidence can still be pursued.

 The Court has to balance the interest of all the parties.

 Testators wishing to exclude a legitimate Applicant should leave a note of their reasons

 There are very strict time limits for claims of this nature so prompt advice is important.
-We act on behalf of Applicants, Beneficiaries and Personal Representatives although the latter generally adopt a neutral role unless otherwise interested.
-Many of these cases are suitable for Alternative Dispute Resolution such as mediation and we can help with that as well.
+We act on behalf of Applicants, Beneficiaries, and Personal Representatives although this last category generally adopt a neutral role unless otherwise interested.
+Many of these cases are suitable for alternative dispute resolution such as mediation and we can assist with that as well.